 Purchase a brake master cylinder repair kit.

-Unscrew the bleed screw and shake out the steel ball.
-If necessary, to remove the ball, tap the working brake cylinder on a wooden block.
+Unscrew the air bleed nipple and shake out the steel ball.
+If necessary, tap the wheel cylinder against a wooden block to remove the ball.

-Remove the dust covers and pistons from the cylinder bore, then separate the covers from the pistons.
+Remove the dust boots and pistons from the cylinder bore, then separate the boots from the pistons.

-Press the piston on one side of the bore to remove it and to remove the spring cup and spring.
+Press the piston on one side of the hole to remove it, and also to remove the spring cup and spring.

-Clean the working brake cylinder with brake fluid, denatured alcohol or using a brake cleaner.
-Under no circumstances should oil-based solvents be used to clean brake parts.
+Clean the wheel cylinder with brake fluid, denatured alcohol, or a brake cleaning system.
+Under no circumstances use oil-based solvents to clean brake components.

-Use compressed air to remove excess fluid from the working brake cylinder and blow out the passages.
+Use compressed air to remove excess fluid from the wheel cylinder and blow out the passages.

 Check the brake cylinder bore for signs of corrosion and scoring.
-To remove them, it is allowed to machine the hole with fine-grained abrasive paper, but it is necessary to replace the cylinder with a new one if it is impossible to eliminate defects or the hole has burrs.
+To remove them, it is permissible to process the hole with fine-grained abrasive paper, but it is necessary to replace the cylinder with a new one if it is impossible to eliminate the defects or the hole has burrs.

 Lubricate the new cups and the brake cylinder bore with clean brake fluid.